Best practices for setting max-age on CDN media assets

 Cache-Control: public, max-age=31536000, immutable

-Implementation Workflow: CLI, HTML, and JS Integration
+Implementation Workflow: CLI, HTML, and Service Worker

 1. Pre-Deployment CLI Verification